 Are you ready to get started with Performance Max campaigns?
 Continue reading to learn what they are, how they work, and whether you should use them in your online marketing strategy.
 We’ll also share expert insights from Duane Brown, Founder and Head of Strategy at Take Some Risk, about this new campaign from Google.

 If you have used Google Ads in the past, you are familiar with the several types of campaigns you can create to target audiences on individual channels across Google’s network.
 What sets a Performance Max campaign apart is that it combines smart bidding and targeting features into a single goal-driven campaign across the entire Google network.

-A Performance Max campaign bears a striking resemblance to a Smart Shopping campaign.
-But unlike Smart Shopping campaigns, which only focus on maximizing sales conversions, Performance Max campaigns let advertisers select multiple conversion goals and prioritize what they want to achieve.
+Performance Max campaigns let advertisers select multiple conversion goals and prioritize what they want to achieve.

 How does a Performance Max campaign work?

 Performance Max dynamically creates ads using the assets you provide.
 Assets can include logos, images, videos, and ad copy for your brand or products.
 Based on your campaign data and the audience you are hoping to reach, Google automatically builds ads that are expected to best help you achieve your campaign goals.
 When more creative assets are provided, the campaign can generate a wider range of ad formats to appear in more places within Google’s network.